-- 56. City officials monitored the police response from the Real-Time Crime Center (RTCC) via police radio and television coverage.
+63. City officials monitored the police response from the Real-Time Crime Center

+(RTCC) via police radio and television coverage.
 The monitoring group included the City Manager, all three Assistant Chiefs of Police, including Incident Commander Assistant Chief Douglas MacDougall, several police Majors, and SWAT Commander Captain Steven Greenlaw, among others.
-The Chief of Police was constantly on the phone with the monitoring group and participated in major decisions via telephone. - 57.
-The following officers ("Supervising Officers") had supervisory authority over the FLPD officers who deployed chemical munitions and KIPs near the corner of SE 2nd Street and SE 1st Avenue: Chief of Police Rick Maglione, Assistant Chief of Police and Incident Commander Douglas MacDoughall, SWAT Command Captain Steven Greenlaw, Field Force Commander
+The Chief of Police was constantly on the phone with the monitoring group and participated in major decisions via telephone.

-Captain Robert Deitrich, SWAT Executive Officer Lieutenant Avery Figueras, S.W.A.T.
-Team Leader/Supervisor Paul Cristafaro, and SWAT Team Leader/Supervisor Steven Smith.

-- 58. The Supervising Officers knew tear gas, chemical munitions, and KIPs were being deployed, that the crowd was being dispersed with tear gas and KIPs, and that no warning or dispersal order was given before the deployments of tear gas and KIPs. - 59.
-The Supervising Officers had the authority and ability to halt the deployment of tear gas and KIPs, including their deployment without warning or dispersal order, but failed to do so. - 60.
-The following Supervising Officers provided authorization for the deployment of tear gas and KIPs: Chief of Police Rick Maglione, SWAT Command Captain Steven Greenlaw, Field Force Commander Captain Robert Deitrich, SWAT Executive Officer Lieutenant Avery Figueras, - 61.
-The following Supervising Officers gave on-scene command to deploy tear gas and KIPs against demonstrators: SWAT Executive Officer Lieutenant Avery Figueras, SWAT Team Leader/Supervisor Paul Cristafaro, SWAT Team Leader/Supervisor Steven Smith.
+- 64. The following officers ("Supervising Officers") had supervisory authority over the FLPD officers who deployed chemical munitions and KIPs near the corner of SE 2nd Street and SE 1st Avenue: Chief of Police Rick Maglione, Assistant Chief of Police and Incident Commander Douglas MacDoughall, SWAT Command Captain Steven Greenlaw, Field Force Commander Captain Robert Deitrich, SWAT Executive Officer Lieutenant Avery Figueras, S.W.A.T.
+Team Leader/Supervisor Paul Cristafaro, and SWAT Team Leader/Supervisor Steven Smith. - 65.
+The Supervising Officers knew tear gas, chemical munitions, and KIPs were being deployed, that the assembly was being dispersed with tear gas and KIPs, and that no warning or dispersal order was given before the deployments of tear gas and KIPs. - 66.
+Defendants Deitrich, Figueras, Cristafaro, and Smith have provided sworn testimony or submitted sworn statements saying so. - 67.
+The Supervising Officers had the authority and ability to halt the deployment of tear gas and KIPs, including their deployment without warning or dispersal order, but failed to do so. - 68.
+The following Supervising Officers provided authorization for the deployment of tear gas and KIPs: Chief of Police Rick Maglione, SWAT Command Captain Steven Greenlaw, Field Force Commander Captain Robert Deitrich, SWAT Executive Officer Lieutenant Avery Figueras,

+69. The following Supervising Officers gave on-scene command to deploy tear gas and KIPs against demonstrators: SWAT Executive Officer Lieutenant Avery Figueras, SWAT Team Leader/Supervisor Paul Cristafaro, SWAT Team Leader/Supervisor Steven Smith.